mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 ### RDF: The Universal Data Format

 The Resource Description Framework (RDF) is used to encode information and the RDF Schema (RDFS) facilitates using data with different RDF encodings without the need to convert one set of schemas to another.
-Later, using OWL, we can simply declare that one predicate is the same as another; that is, one predicate is a sub-predicate of another (e.g., a property containsCity can be declared to be a sub-property of containsPlace so if something contains a city then it also contains a place), etc. The predicate part of an RDF statement often refers to a property.
+Later, using OWL, we can simply declare that one predicate (or property) is the same as another; that is, one predicate is a sub-predicate of another (e.g., a property containsCity can be declared to be a sub-property of containsPlace so if something contains a city then it also contains a place), etc. The predicate part of an RDF statement often refers to a property.

 RDF data was originally encoded as XML and intended for automated processing.
 In this chapter we will use two simple to read formats called “N-Triples” and “N3.”
 Apache Jena can be used to convert between all RDF formats so we might as well use formats that are easier to read and understand.
 RDF data consists of a set of triple values: